Bice Mizzi: Later years

-Throughout her life, Bice, was determined to never divert her husband’s attention from his mission at the service of the nation.
-As she had done with her husband, she then dedicated herself to her son’s priestly and social calling.
-This was at a time when the Maltese islands were passing though the greatest post-war challenges.
+Mizzi devoted herself to teaching in later years and used the practice as of income after the death of her husband in 1950.
+Upon her husband's death, she faced difficulties accessing her husband’s government pension.

-Bice Mizzi Vassallo devoted herself to teaching in later years.
-She taught with great enthusiasm and tutored some of the country’s best pianists.
-Teaching piano was especially important as a means of earning an income, especially after the death of her husband in 1950.
-Her husband died penniless and it took some time for her to be granted her husband’s government pension.
-A school friend of her son Fortunat, Joe Felice Pace, who would join them often for lunch on school days, described Bice as a woman of steel with a heart of gold, who dedicated her life entirely to her family, dedicating herself to their endeavours completely, putting aside her career doing so.
-Felice Pace also recalled an instance when she was invited to give a number of concerts abroad in the late 1960s.
+A school friend of her son Fortunat, Joe Felice Pace, described Bice as a woman of steel with a heart of gold, who dedicated her life entirely to her family, dedicating herself to their endeavours completely, putting aside her career doing so.
+Pace also recalled an instance when she was invited to give a number of concerts abroad in the late 1960s.
 After dwelling on this for quite a long time, she finally declined the invitation because she felt she could not leave her son alone for a fortnight, since she was worried that this would interfere with his mission.
-He also recalled that her days consisted of giving piano lessons in the morning and then would play for her own pleasure between noon and 12:30pm, most notably Chopin, who was her favourite composer.
-She would then stop for lunch and was joined in the kitchen by him and her son Fortunat.
-She would then resume her lessons in the afternoon.
+He also recalled that her days consisted of giving piano lessons in the morning and then would play for her own pleasure between noon and 12:30pm, most notably Chopin.
+She would then stop for lunch and was joined in the kitchen by him and her son Fortunat and resume her lessons in the afternoon.